-This child custody provision allows the non-custodial parent to capitalize on opportunities to spend more time with the kids.
-It can make up for limited visitation and manifests in a variety of ways.
+This provision allows the non-custodial parent to capitalize on opportunities to spend more time with the kids.
+It often makes up for limited visitation and manifests in a variety of ways.

 Part of the discussion when developing the right of first refusal should include specifics and exceptions for the sake of clarity.
 While it may be the right fit in some situations, in others, it may make already tense or difficult circumstances even worse.

-If the Parents have Bad Communication Skills: If you and your ex can get along like grownups and be amicable, this may work well.
-If not, problems may arise.
 This scenario takes two sides willing and able to communicate at the very least on a functional level.
-But if all you do is fight, such contact may wind up one more thing to fight about and exacerbate an already tense relationship.
+But if all you do is fight, such levels of contact may give you one more thing to fight about and exacerbate an already tense relationship.
 Cooperation and flexibility are key.

-Overreliance: If one parent comes to rely too heavily on the other, it can also lead to tension.
-You may want to spend as much time with your kids as possible, but it may not always be feasible.
+You may want to spend as much time with your kids as possible, but that isn’t always feasible.
 The custodial parent may come to rely on this setup, to assume the other will immediately drop everything.
 No one wants to feel they’re being taken advantage of.

-Inconsistency: Right of first refusal can be a useful parenting tool for both parties.
+Right of first refusal can be a useful parenting tool for both parties.
 But haphazard, inconsistent use can increase tension, friction, and bitterness.
-If the non-custodial parent can’t cover child care, it’s still up to the primary guardian to figure something out.
+If the non-custodial parent can’t cover child care, it still falls to the primary guardian to figure something out.

-Supervised Visitation: In cases where one parent’s time with the child is restricted to supervised visitation, right of first refusal may run counter to the minor’s best interest.
-It may also prove to be impractical.
+In cases where one parent’s time with the child is restricted to supervised visitation, the right of first refusal may run counter to the minor’s best interest.
+It may also prove impractical.

-Domestic Violence: If there is a history of domestic violence between the two parties, the right of first refusal may cause more harm than good.
+If there is a history of domestic violence between the two parties, the right of first refusal may cause more harm than good.
 Again, this requires cooperation and communication between parents to work.
 And if this is the case, the court likely won’t allow this provision anyway.

 Especially as this is a contractual arrangement and a breach can carry significant penalties.
-In the end, you have to determine whether or not this is truly beneficial to you and your children.
+In the end, you have to determine whether or not this is truly beneficial to you and your kids.